-If you were using a 0.X conan version, there are some things to consider while upgrading.
-They are reflected in the changelog., but this section summarizes the most important changes here:
+If you have been using a 0.X version of Conan, there are some things to consider when upgrading to version 1.0.
+These are reflected in the changelog., however, this section summarizes the most important ones:

 Command line changes¶

-There has been a few things that will break existing usage (compared to 0.30).
-Most of them are in command line arguments, so they are relatively easy to fix.
-The most important one is that now most commands require the path to the conanfile folder or file, instead of using
+There are quite a few things that will break existing usage (compared to 0.30).
+Most of these are in command line arguments, so they are relatively easy to fix.
+The most important one is that now, most commands require the path to the conanfile folder or file, instead of using

 --file arguments.
-Specifically, conan install, conan export and conan create will be the ones most affected:
+Specifically, conan install, conan export and conan create are the ones most affected:

 # instead of --path=myfolder --file=myconanfile.py, now you can do: $ conan install . # Note the "." is now mandatory $ conan install folder/myconanfile.txt $ conan install ../myconanfile.py $ conan info . $ conan create . user/channel $ conan create .
 Pkg/0.1@user/channel $ conan create mypkgconanfile.py Pkg/0.1@user/channel $ conan export . user/channel $ conan export .
 Pkg/0.1@user/channel $ conan export myfolder/myconanfile.py Pkg/0.1@user/channel

-This behavior aligns with the conan source, conan build, conan package commands, that all use the same arguments to locate the conanfile.py containing the logic to be run.
+This behavior aligns with the conan source, conan build and conan package commands, that all use the same arguments to locate the conanfile.py containing the logic to be run.

 Now all commands read: command <origin-conanfile> ...

-Also, all arguments to command line now use dash instead of underscore:
+Also, all arguments to the command line now use a dash instead of an underscore:

 $ conan build .. --source-folder=../src # not --source_folder